-Students in Year 9 are formally assessed at two points during the year in January and April.
-The results of these tests will be used to determine the Mathematics Set students will be placed into for their GCSE course.
+Students in Year 9 are formally assessed at two points during the year; in December and June.
+The results of these tests will be used to determine the Mathematics set students will be placed into for their GCSE course.
 Please ensure, therefore, that your son or daughter takes these examinations seriously and prepares for them appropriately.

-There will be an opportunity to discuss the Mathematics Setting at the Year 9 Parents' and Options Evening.
-At Key Stage 4, Set changes in Mathematics are less likely to occur.
-However, all Year 10 students will sit the Year 10 Examination towards the end of the Spring Term, after which some Set changes may occur.
+At Key Stage 4, set changes in Mathematics are less likely to occur.
+However, all Year 10 students will sit the Year 10 Examination towards the end of the Spring Term, after which some set changes may occur.

-For all Set changes parents will be informed via a letter home.
+For all set changes parents will be informed via a letter home.
+Should there be any queries please contact Mr Eaden (meaden@gordons.school).